Arizona (2018 film): Plot

 In 2009, in the midst of the real estate housing crisis, divorced realtor Cassie Fowler resides in Harding, Arizona, with her 14-year-old daughter Morgan.

 Cassie is ridiculed one morning by Gary, her aggressive boss.
 While Cassie is on the phone with a debt collector regarding the potential foreclosure of her own home, a client named Sonny enters the office, enraged at Gary because the house he has sold is losing value.
-The argument turns physical and culminates with Gary pushed over a ledge to his death.
+The argument turns physical and culminates with Gary being pushed over a ledge to his death.
 Sonny then notices Cassie, tries to convince her not to call the authorities, then knocks her unconscious and takes her to his house.

 Sonny tells her he will let her go if she promises not to tell.
 When Sonny decides Cassie is lying, he ties her up just as his ex-wife Vikki enters the house.
 An argument ensues between Sonny and Vikki, ending with Sonny striking her in the head with a golf club.

 Sonny has both women tied up.
 After a verbal argument where Vikki highlights how much of a loser he is, Sonny bashes Vikki in the face with a granite block, killing her.
 Cassie tries to calm him, but when he becomes suspicious that she is lying to him over simple facts, he decides to torment her by kidnapping Morgan.

 Sonny arrives at Cassie's house and tells Morgan that Cassie has been in a car accident.
 Suspicious, Morgan attempts to make a phone call, and Sonny forces his way in.
 Able to hide in the house, Morgan calls 911, but Sonny has picked up on another line and tricks her into believing he is the operator and revealing her location in the house.